 - Top five MENA target countries by deal value were UAE, Egypt, Saudi Arabia, Morocco and Oman

-- Domestic deals were the major contributor of M&A activity in the region, representing 48% of the total deal volume in the first half of 2022
+- Domestic deals driving M&A activity in region, making up more than half of deal volume in the first nine months of 2022

-The MENA region recorded 359 M&A deals worth US$42.6 billion during the first six months of 2022, according to the EY MENA M&A Insights report.
+The MENA region witnessed 524 deals worth US$55.2b during the first nine months of 2022, according to the latest EY MENA M&A Insights report.

 Brad Watson, EY MENA Strategy and Transactions Leader, says:

 “Although we are living in uncertain economic times, the MENA region continues to record higher M&A activity, fueled by expected economic growth through higher oil prices and an acceleration in business-friendly reforms.
 Technology is driving a large number of deals, reflecting the rising digital transformation across industries in the region.”